The Ultimate Guide Harmonized System Code

 Harmonized System code, as the HS code is officially known, lies at the heart of a commercial invoice when it comes to international trade.

-It is the language which customs and delivery personnel of various countries use to obtain vital information about the nature of merchandise being shipped.
+It is the language that, customs and delivery personnel of various countries use to obtain vital information about the nature of merchandise being shipped.

 It is, therefore, very important that the HS code is accurate on the invoice.